-We follow state and federal laws that govern commercial, governmentsponsored and individual health plan operations.
-Whether our members are enrolled in a Medicare, Medicaid, Individual or Group products or plans, they can trust that we will follow all applicable rules.
+We follow state and federal laws that govern commercial, government sponsored and individual health plan operations.

-- If your job has health plan-related responsibilities, know and follow all policies and procedures applicable to health plan operations. - Because of the nature and complexity of health plan regulations, requirements can sometimes be confusing, but they're important.
+- Know and follow all policies and procedures applicable to health plan operations and your job. - Because of the nature and complexity of health plan regulations, requirements can sometimes be confusing, but they're important.
 If you don't understand what's expected of you, ask your leader.